mute videopause video

 How to make a gift of real estate

 • An Outright Gift - When you make a gift of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
-This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
+This deduction saves you on taxes that would otherwise be due on the sale of the real estate.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.

-• A Gift in Your Will or Living Trust - In as little as one sentence or two, you can ensure that your support of the organizations you care most about can be continued into perpetuity.
+• A Gift in Your Will or Living Trust - In as little as one sentence or two, you can ensure that your support of the organizations you care most about can be continued after you pass away.
 A gift of real estate in your will or trust allows you the flexibility to change your mind.

 • A Retained Life Estate - Perhaps the tax advantages of a gift of real estate are appealing to you but you want to continue using the property during your lifetime.
 You can transfer the property to CommunityGiving but keep the right to occupy the property.
 You continue to pay real estate taxes, maintenance and insurance.
 Because your gift would be irrevocable, you would quality for the federal income tax charitable deduction for a portion of your home's value.